grave019/weather-dashboard/README.md

 ### 3. Reflection

 The skills learned in this exercise are vital to being able to manipulate a large data source and pull the material that is needed to pull from other API's.
 This is a vital skill for any web developer.
-I plan on designing other apps with API's to provide functionality from the data in these resources.
+I plan on designing other apps with API's to provide functionality from the data in these resources and use it to make something useful.
+This is an important skill in today's marketplace.
+I look forward to honing my skills and getting better in the future.

+### 4.